-MTH30 Applied Math for Industrial Mechanics
+MTH30 Math for Industrial Mechanics

-3 credits (3 lec hrs/wk) Basic arithmetic operations with an emphasis on applications.
+3 credits (3 lec hrs/wk)

+Basic arithmetic operations with an emphasis on applications.
 Offered by the math department in cooperation with the professional technical program areas.

-Prerequisites: Appropriate score on placement test or instructor consent.
+Prerequisites: Appropriate score on

 MTH31 Applied Algebra and Geometry for Industrial Mechanics